comerforda/Projects/README.md

 https://sites.google.com/view/ac-cloth-sim/home
 * Created for Animation and Planning graduate class.
 All code is my own but is based on the ideas and code of Dr. Stephen Guy.

-## earthquakes (C++):
-  * This program was an exercise in low-level graphics programming.
-It creates a detailed sphere mesh, maps a high-res bitmap image of Earth to the mesh, then interfaces with public data from NASA of every earthquake reading since 1910.
-It iterates through each year up to the 2000s and displays every earthquake that happened in the last year at it's corresponding location on the globe.
-  * The code to interface to the NASA earthquake data was provided.

-## Text Rain (Java - Processing):
-  * An interactable graphics program written in the Java-based Processing environment.
-Letters fall from the top of a webcam like rain and you can lift them up/move them around with your body.

-## Car Soccer (C++):
-  * A small game based off Rocket League made as an introduction to the MinGfx graphics toolkit, utilizing the OpenGL API.
-    Drive a car around and hit a soccer ball into a goal with realistic simulated physics.

 ## Operating Systems (Csci 4061) (Language: C)
   These programs were written entirely by myself and partner, Azul Bolanos, with no framework given.
   Each has a README with a description and summary of the work done.